wandb/data-flywheel-nvidia/README.md

    - Designed for teams with existing generative AI applications in production.
    - Easily integrates with your current logging and workload tagging practices.
    - Supports enhanced workload descriptions for improved future classification.
-   - Leverages robust infrastructure—including Weights & Biases Weave, MongoDB, Redis, and NMP—to store data, build datasets, run evaluations, fine-tune models, and re-evaluate results.
+   - Leverages robust infrastructure—including Weights & Biases Weave for production monitoring, Weights & Biases Models for experiment tracking, MongoDB, Redis, and NMP—to store data, build datasets, run evaluations, fine-tune models, and re-evaluate results.

 To get the most value from the Data Flywheel Foundational Blueprint, ensure you have: